PaulLerner/ViQuAE/README.md

 `labelstudio` first calls `generate vq` i.e. no need to call both!
 The dataset is then converted to the Label Studio JSON format so you can annotate and convert the errors of the automatic pipeline (see [`ANNOTATION.md`](./ANNOTATION.md)).

+`download` downloads images (set in `meerqat.data.wiki data entities`) from Wikimedia Commons using `meerqat.data.wiki.save_image`.
+This might take a while (thus the sharding options), any help/advice is appreciated :)

 ### `wiki.py`